PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Unsolicited messages and SPAM over e-mail tech are an common approach for phishing attacks in the Internet.
 Clients use email applications with in-build protective means, i.e. phishing filter, scam filter.
 Exists chance that security measure(s) gonna fail to block this message or those messages.
-For this reason general SPAM should be less effective, but huge in numbers (more blocking necessary).
+For this reason general SPAM has to be less effective, but huge in numbers (more blocking necessary).
 Targeted phishing emails has bigger success rate and could impact into losing hefty sum of money.
 * Not all entities aware that e-mail application(s) has or could have in-build security measures to defend from number of risks.
 ```